-GCE typically affects females, but not all females with PCDH19 pathogenic variants are affected.
-The penetrance (the extent to which the condition is present with the pathogenic variant) of GCE is estimated to be 90%.
+CE typically affects females, but not all females with PCDH19 pathogenic variants are affected.
+The penetrance (the extent to which the condition is present with the pathogenic variant) of CE is estimated to be 90%.
 Males who inherit a PCDH19 pathogenic variant from their mother are generally not affected; they do not have seizures or learning difficulties.

 This website was created to facilitate the collection and sharing of information about PCDH19-associated conditions.
 Our aim is to enhance the understanding of these disorders and improve treatment of individuals with PCDH19 pathogenic variants through PCDH19 research.